Sea of Genes: Combining Animation and Narrative Strategies to Visualize Metagenomic Data for Museums: Visualization Design

-For our next version we sought to improve how we convey the second and third stories.
-Visitors were able to track temporal changes such as noticing microbes are performing different abilities over a period.
-However, they did not notice the specific period when these behaviors were occurring, so we needed to put more consideration into making the time variable more evident.
-Finally we needed to highlight the underlying meta-genomics and meta-transcriptomics data, a fact missed by the majority of visitors.
+For our next version we sought to further improve how we convey \textbf{S2 and S3}.
+Specifically, we sought to help visitors track temporal changes such as noticing microbes perform different abilities over a period, which many did not readily notice.
+And, we needed to better highlight the underlying meta-genomics and meta-transcriptomics data,~\textbf{S2}.